-Transformation steps (further we will refer them to as just transformations) are shown above table data as pictograms.
+Actions that transform table data or perform an external operation are shown in tables as pictograms.
 In EasyMorph you don't have to connect transformations with arrows.
-It is implicitly assumed that if one transformation is followed by another then the output of the former becomes the input of the latter.
+It is implicitly assumed that if one action is followed by another then the output of the former becomes the input of the latter.

-When a transformation is selected (clicked) its result is shown in the data grid, and its properties are shown in the side bar.
-You can click consequent transformations in a table and see how the table data changes step by step.
+When an action is selected (clicked) its result is shown in the data grid, and its properties are shown in the sidebar.
+You can click consequent actions in a table one after another and see how the table data changes step by step.
 It's like a "time machine", in a way.

-Hint: Double-click table title bar to show/hide the data grid.
+Hint: Double-click the table title bar to switch to the full screen table view.

-Hint: In the status bar you can see the number of columns and rows in the input and output of selected transformation.
+Hint: In the status bar you can see the number of columns and rows in the input and output of selected action.

-Notice that a project can have several tabs, like a spreadsheet.
-Tables can be moved to different tabs to reduce clutter.
-Having many overlapping tables in one tab makes it harder to understand calculation logic.
-The order of tabs doesn't influence the order in which transformations are executed.
+Notice that EasyMorph project can have several tabs, similarly to a spreadsheet.
+Tables can be moved to different tabs to reduce clutter and group calculations in logical sections.
+The order of tabs doesn't influence the order in which actions are executed.